wintercms/docs/backend/forms.md

 `highlightActiveLine` | highlights the active line where the text cursor is.
 Default: `true`.
 `language` | code language, for example, php, css, javascript, html.
 Default: `php`.
 `margin` | sets the editor margin size.
 Default: `0`.
+`scrollPastEnd` | Number of screen heights to allow scrolling past the end of the document, can be a decimal.
+Default: `0`.
 `showGutter` | shows a gutter with line numbers.
 Default: `true`.
 `showInvisibles` | shows invisible characters like spaces, tabs and line breaks.
 Default: `false`.
 `showPrintMargin` | shows the print margin.
 Default: `false`.